janv/rest_in_place/README.markdown

 =======

 The repository contains a `testapp` directory with a rails app that can be used to test REST in Place.
-Just head to `http://localhost:3000` to see it in action.
+Run `bundle exec rake db:seed` and head to `http://localhost:3000` to see it in action.

 There's also an automated Jasmine spec suite running at